 In a significant legislative move, Israeli lawmakers have passed a law that could severely limit the operations of the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA), the primary organization providing humanitarian aid in Gaza.
 The law, approved with a vote of 92-10, prohibits UNRWA from conducting any activities or providing services within Israeli territory.

-This legislation is poised to exacerbate an already dire humanitarian situation in Gaza, where aid distribution is facing considerable challenges.
-With the humanitarian crisis escalating, the timing of the law raises concerns, particularly as the United States has been pressing Israel to increase its aid efforts to the region.
+This legislation will worsen the already dire humanitarian situation, while aid distribution in Gaza faces further complicating.
+As the humanitarian crisis escalates, the timing of this law raises concerns, especially since the United States has been urging Israel to enhance its aid efforts in the region.
 The law will not take effect immediately, allowing for some time before its potential impact is felt.

 UNRWA’s Response